Algafix/OSNMA/README.md

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).

-Supports Python 3.8, 3.9, 3.10, and 3.11.
+Supports Python 3.10, 3.11 and 3.12.
+For older Python versions, check the branches.
 Tested on Linux and Windows.

-Features
+OSNMAlib Features
 ---

-### Current OSNMA features supported:
+### Features supported:

   * Verification of the public key retrieved from the DSM-PKR message.
   * Verification of the TESLA root key retrieved from the DSM-KROOT message.